LingC2001/Algorithms-Python/README.md

 # Algorithms-Python
 Contains common algorithms with test cases and documentation written in Python programming language.

+Still a work in progress...
-To be sorted and reworked.
+To be sorted and reworked with proper documentation.